sanand0/ai-in-education-webinar/README.md

 [![](img/0390.webp)](https://youtu.be/fPvhDOyUPc8?t=2328)

-**Prof Arun**: I think I've already kind of answered earlier.
+**Prof. Arun**: I think I've already kind of answered earlier.
 If you have a course that is meant for training students in critical thinking, then go ahead and define the outcomes.
 You can use ChatGPT.
 Critical thinking is a very, very important future skill, according to a lot of surveys that have come up.
 And that is where the human brain, human intelligence, at least supersedes AI as of today.
 Use them as tools and say, "Look, feel free to use ChatGPT for troubleshooting.
 Feel free to use ChatGPT for consulting the possibilities because it can skim through a lot of possibilities and give you options."
 One thing that it cannot do as of now is being creative and being able to see some scenarios that it has not seen.
 You have heard Anand saying earlier, LLMs are trained on what they have seen, but they cannot imagine new scenarios, right?
 Not necessarily as of today.
 I'll be very cautious because I will go by what the history of LLMs and what Anand said.

 We may say something is not possible today; a few months later, it may be violated.
 So go ahead and offer a course on critical thinking.
 Exactly how it should be designed entirely depends on your goals.
 But the only challenge is now for the teacher to come up with questions that are beyond the reach of ChatGPT.
 And that's where I think teachers are being challenged today.
 And that's fine.
 I think we have to be challenged.
 I keep saying that if street vendors, everybody has switched over to UPI in India, right?
 They have realigned themselves, a lot of them.
 Then teachers should also realign.
 Everybody needs to realign from time to time.
 And yes, either we realign or we resign.
 One of these.
 A lot of changes ahead.

 **Priscilla**: Let's move on to the next question.
 So Mahbub Basha Sheikh asks, how can we leverage AI effectively while ensuring that it does not diminish human intellect?
 A related, I mean, sort of related question.
 I saw somebody asking, Apraneet VSS asks, what does AI have to do with the mass layoffs that are taking place.
 So whether these are students or teachers looking ahead to careers, can we consider both of those?

-**Prof Arun**: I read this somewhere very recently that AI is not going to take away jobs of people.
+**Prof. Arun**: I read this somewhere very recently that AI is not going to take away jobs of people.
 It's, of course, going to take away jobs if you do not know how to use these modern tools, right?
 Number one.
 And if you have the same skills as these AI tools have.
 So obviously one needs a new set of skills, and there is going to be a displacement, but it's not going to be a complete layoff kind of thing.
 I think every milestone change in the last few centuries has brought about displacements.
 I mean, people used to drive tongas earlier.
 When automobiles came in, they had to learn how to use automobiles.
 If you refuse to learn and say, "I'll only drive a tonga," then of course you'll be jobless.
 There is no doubt about it.
 That's one answer to layoffs.

 **Anand**: I thought you were going to quote another one where they say, "AI doesn't steal your job.
 It's the other guy who's using AI that's stealing your job."
 So you may as well be the other guy.

-**Prof Arun**: Correct.
+**Prof. Arun**: Correct.
 Absolutely.
 And a bit about diminishing intellect.
 Yeah.
 So I don't think human intellect diminishes.
 In fact, if you pay attention to what both Anand and I have been saying, we have to come up with new skills.
 That is, now we have to explore new areas, arenas of our intellect, which is in asking, which is in verifying, validating, which means now that we have to dip into new or you can say advanced areas.
 So AI is in fact pushing us to explore other areas of our intellect, which we have not explored or which we have been either lazy or never felt the need to.

 So we will always be kept busy.
 There is no way this world has been created where we become completely idle.
 It is just that new intellectual skills have to be focused on.
 And yes, so that you will rise with the technology.
 I mean, people didn't know how to use a computer before, but now you know how to intellectually also handle a computer.
 Right.
 And, you know, all the way from so-called ad hoc solutions to everything.
 Now we have figured out.
 So human intellect will not go away anywhere.
 It is just the tasks that you have been focusing on are changing.
 So there is no way of human intellect diminishing.
 It is just a perceptive fear.
 That is very natural.
 Anand, do you want to add to that about the fear of human intellect?